Kamui Kobayashi: Super Formula and WEC split

-Super Formula and Super GT (2015–)
+Super Formula and Super GT (2015–present)

 Super Formula

 On 30 January 2015, it was confirmed that Kobayashi would drive for Team LeMans in the 2015 Super Formula season.
 He scored three podiums on his way to a fifth-place finish in the drivers' championship during his first year in the series.
 His second year with Team LeMans was less successful, only managing to score one point and finishing seventeenth in the championship.

 Kobayashi moved to KCMG at the start of the 2017 season.
-Kobayashi stayed in the team for over seven years, where he clinched 4 podiums of second place.
+Kobayashi stayed in the team for over seven years, where he clinched four podiums of second place.
 But for 2020, and 2021 he did not compete full time as he had clashing races where he prioritized WEC, his replacements were Yuichi Nakayama for 2020, and Kazuto Kotaka for 2021.
 Kobayashi then continued to race with KCMG, and he clinched his first podium since 2019 with third place at Fuji Speedway in 2024.

+Kobayashi left KCMG after competed with them for eight seasons, as he moves to KDDI TGMGP TGR-DC with rookie Rikuto Kobayashi.